Skip to main content

 A source-set workflow looks like this:

-4. Open citations for the claims that matter most.
+4. Open the citations for key claims.

 First-party Atlas screenshot showing a research source list, semantic map, and cited question panel for checking source-grounded synthesis.